 In March, 2010, the Health Care and Education Reconciliation Act of 2010 (H.R.
 4872, P.L.
-111-152) (the "Reconciliation Act"), and the Patient Protection and Affordable Care Act (P.L.
+111-152), (the "Reconciliation Act") and the Patient Protection and Affordable Care Act (P.L.
 111-148), (the "Affordable Care Act"), were enacted into law and created significant changes to health insurance coverage for U.S. citizens as well as material revisions to the federal Medicare and state Medicaid programs.
-Medicare, Medicaid and other health care industry changes which are scheduled to be implemented at various times during this decade are noted below.
+As outlined below, Medicare, Medicaid and other health care industry changes were first implemented beginning in 2010.
+A summary of the various changes that have been implemented, or are scheduled to be implemented, are noted below.